eclipse-iceoryx/iceoryx/doc/website/advanced/how-optional-and-error-values-are-returned-in-iceoryx.md

 ```

 !!! attention
-Accessing the value if there is no value is undefined behavior, so it must be checked beforehand.
+    Accessing the value if there is no value terminates the application, so it must be checked beforehand.

 We can achieve the same with the functional approach by providing a function for both cases.